keshavWebDev-personal/YoutubeCommentHacker/README.md

 ![image](https://github.com/GDM-Music/YoutubeCommentHacker/assets/95571677/de7b7a12-540a-4e28-8953-eb491faa2f90)
 ![image](https://github.com/GDM-Music/YoutubeCommentHacker/assets/95571677/5d4171e1-7d3d-4a68-ade4-03117b6893ca)

-2. Then Extract the zip anywhere, now you will be left with a folder called  "YoutubeCommentHacker.vxxx"
+2. Then Extract the zip anywhere, now you will be left with a folder called  "YoutubeCommentHacker"
 3. Open up your browser of choice

 ## Chrome